achavez/FusionTables.js/README.md

 Usage
 -----
-You'll need two pieces of information to get your data out of Fusion Tables:
+For the most basic usage you'll need two pieces of information to get your data out of Fusion Tables:

 - **Table ID**: An encryped string value that identifies your table (should look something like `1e7y6mtqv891111111111_aaaaaaaaa_CvWhg9gc`).
 You can get the Table ID by going to File > About in the Fusion Tables Web app.
 - **Fusion Tables API key**: You can obtain an API key from the Google Developers Console.
 The Fusion Tables API documentation has a step-by-step guide for obtaining a key: [https://developers.google.com/fusiontables/docs/v1/using#APIKey](https://developers.google.com/fusiontables/docs/v1/using#APIKey)